SlowMo24/ChangesetMD/README.md

 Logging
 ------------
-Status message are printed every <bulkrows> records.
-By default, these messages are also saved in the file ChangesetMD_log.log.
-To Stop logging, we need to add to instuctions ```----logfile=False```
+Status messages are printed every after each Batch ```bulkrow``` is inserted / committed in the Db.
+Adding the option ```----logfile``` will append messages to the file ChangesetMD_YYYY-MM-DD.log.

-The log shows the Db Insert Rate (Records per second) for each <bulkrow>.
-This will vary a lot based on your computer (laptop to server), type of disk and tuning of your PostgreSQL database.
-The log below for January 1 2021 is from a laptop.
-We see that the number of sequences (file read un the Planet server) and time-cost for each bulkrow vary significatively.
+The log shows the Db Insert Rate (Records per second) for each ```bulkrow```.
+This will vary a lot based on your computer (laptop or server), type of disk and tuning of your PostgreSQL database.
+The replication log below for January 7 2021 is from a laptop.
+We see that the number of sequences (files downloaded from the Planet server) and time-cost for each bulkrow vary significatively.
+Comparatively, when parsing a planet/changesets-latest.osm.bz2 already saved on disk (no internet download and no constraint and indexes), Db Insert rate increases to around 3,000  Recs/sec.

 |Log example - Partial Replication for 2021-01-01|
 | --------------------------------------------------------------------------------------------------------------------------------------------------- |